suffolklibraries/lgc/content/collections/events/baby-loves-to-boogie-13-04.md

     content:
       -
         type: text
-        text: 'Let by our fantastic dance expert this is an energetic, playful dance party for families to explore dance games, props, and fun, easy-to-follow dance moves.'
+        text: 'Led by our super fun dance expert you and your little ones (up to 4 years old!) will dive into playful dance games, explore props, and enjoy easy, feel-good dance moves.'
   -
     type: paragraph
     attrs: